|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms > Entoloma luteum|

 by Michael Kuo

-Entoloma luteum is like the drab, dreary little brother of Entoloma salmoneum and Entoloma murraii, both of which are brightly colored.
-Unlike its siblings, Entoloma luteum is a dull brownish yellow--and its cap is not as acutely conic.
+Entoloma luteum is like the drab, dreary little brother of Entoloma quadratum and Entoloma murrayi, both of which are brightly colored.
+Unlike its siblings, Entoloma luteum is a dull brownish yellow—and its cap is not as acutely conic.
 It is found in hardwood and mixed hardwood-conifer forests, often near moss, in eastern North America.
+Under the microscope it features cube-shaped spores and long cheilocystidia.

-Cap: 1.5-4 cm; rounded-conical or bell-shaped; dry; smooth or finely silky over the center; dull brownish yellow, occasionally with a greenish tinge.
+Cap: 1–3 cm; rounded-conical or bell-shaped; dry; bald, or finely silky over the center; dull brownish yellow, occasionally with a greenish tinge; fading to dull yellowish; the margin becoming finely lined.

-Gills: Attached to the stem; nearly distant; at first whitish or yellowish, becoming pink with maturity.
+Gills: Narrowly attached to the stem; nearly distant; at first whitish or yellowish, becoming brownish pink with maturity.

 Flesh: Thin; fragile; yellowish.